Do you love playing singles in badminton? Singles matches are popular for a few reasons: they challenge you to be at your best for the entire game.

 7. Drop Shots

-Quick drop shots are excellent for an opponent that’s constantly moving around the court.
-It’s best to use this tactic when they’re off guard, so they really have trouble setting up to return the shot.
+Quick drop shots are excellent for an opponent constantly moving around the court.
+It’s best to use this tactic when they’re off guard, so they have trouble setting up to return the shot.

 8. Cover Your Weaknesses